 Certain activities pertaining to General Sessions records do not arise frequently but require special processing by the Clerk of Court when they do arise.
 They are discussed below.

 When allowed by statute, an individual may petition the court to have certain records expunged.
-Pursuant to 2009 Act No. 35, Section 17-22-950 will be added to the SC Code and will require the Summary Courts to automatically issue orders of expungement for cases tried in their courts when the defendant is found not guilty, or if the charges are dismissed or nolle prossed.
+Pursuant to 2009 Act No. 35, Section 17-22-950 was added to the SC Code and requires the Summary Courts to automatically issue orders of expungement for cases tried in their courts when the defendant is found not guilty, or if the charges are dismissed or nolle prossed.
 In all other situations, expungements are processed through the Solicitor’s office in the circuit in which the offense was committed.
 Once the Order for the Destruction of Arrest Records is signed by the judge, the solicitor will file the order with the clerk of court.
 The clerk must remove all reference to the expunged action from the court records.

 A. The Expungement Process